MelchiorDahrk/The-Popular-Plague/The Popular Plague.md

 * Custom music track for The Eidolon cells
 * Potions of Disease?

-Installation:
+## Installation:
 00 Core - Base files required for the mod to function 01a MWSE - For MWSE users
 01b OpenMW - For OpenMW users (make sure to activate the omwscripts file) 02 HD Textures - High resolution textures

+To see animations in OpenMW make sure you enable the "Use Additional Animation Sources" in the launcher under "Settings->Visuals".

-Playing the mod:
+## Playing the mod:
 To start the quest, talk to Prupius Danulus in Pelagiad.

-Requirements:
+## Requirements:
 * This mod requires that you use either the latest MWSE version or OpenMW Dev build (0.49) or later.
 * This mod also uses both OAAB_Data 2.3.1 or later and Tamriel_Data 10.1 or later.

-Compatibility:
+## Compatibility:
 This mod is compatible with both OpenMW and MGE XE with MWSE.

-Credits:
+## Credits:
 domasx2 - elevator sound effect

-Permissions:
+## Permissions:
 You are free to:
 Adapt - remix, transform, and build upon the material